-6. The power-generating module shall be equipped with a logic interface (input port) in order to cease active power output within five seconds following an instruction being received at the input port.
-The relevant system operator shall have the right to specify requirements for equipment to make this facility operable remotely.
+6. The power-generating module shall be equipped with an interface (input port) in order to cease active power output within five seconds following an instruction being received at the input port.
+Taking into account European Standardization, the Member Statesshall specify harmonized requirements for equipment to make PGMs operable remotely.
+Any requirements for remote communication of the relevant system operator with the interface shall be harmonised on a national level one year after the entry of force of this Regulation.
+The remote control of the interface may only used for emergency purposes.
+In particular, the remote control shall not be used for any functionality which constitutes an ancillary service under Directive (EU) 2019/944, unless the relevant system operator has established a market based mechanism to procure such services via the interface.
+No remote control requirements shall be mandatory for any PGM with an installed capacity of less than 30 kW.

 7. The relevant TSO shall specify the conditions under which a power-generating module is capable of connecting automatically to the network.
 Those conditions shall include: